ourresearch/openalex-docs/README.md

 The API has a limit of 100,000 calls per day, and the snapshot is updated monthly.
 If you need a higher limit, or more frequent updates, please look into [**OpenAlex Premium.**](https://openalex.org/pricing)

-The web interface for OpenAlex is currently in development, with a beta launch coming in July.
+The web interface for OpenAlex is currently in development, with a beta launch coming in late 2023.
 [Sign up to be notified about the launch here.](https://forms.gle/NDoXAQVKGQLpkF5U8)

 ## Why OpenAlex?